evillalbaa/robotino4-ros2/README.md

 source ~/robotino4-ros2/install/setup.bash
 ```

+In the .gazebo/models folder, it's necessary to include the turtlebot3_world folder in order to launch the robotino_world.xml.

 ## TODO:

+- [X] Organize the URDF file (reintroduce xacros and separate the code as in the course).
 - [ ] Modify the launch file or the URDF file so that the robot meshes are exported correctly to Gazebo without needing to include the export GAZEBO_PATH in the bash file.
-- [ ] Organize the URDF file (reintroduce xacros and separate the code as in the course).
+- [ ] Find a way to place the meshes that the world uses without having to put them in the .gazebo folder.